brimdata/zui/docs/Filesystem-Paths.md

 appropriate location for each supported platform.
 As a result, temporary storage may be freed up automatically by the OS during normal operations, such as when performing a system restart or running common cleanup utilities.
-However, bugs or abrupt shutdowns to Zed/Brimcap processes (e.g., `kill -9` or similar) may prevent the tools from deleting their temporary directories as individual operations finish.
+However, bugs or abrupt shutdowns of Zed/Brimcap processes (e.g., `kill -9` or similar) may prevent the tools from deleting their temporary directories as individual operations finish.
 This may lead to excess consumption of temporary storage over time, particularly if your temporary storage is not regularly